Wiki · Person · Last reviewed June 19, 2026

 ACM highlights LeCun's foundational work on convolutional neural networks, early handwritten digit recognition, improved backpropagation methods, modular learning systems, and hierarchical feature learning.
 These ideas helped make neural networks practical for image recognition and later became part of the broader deep learning toolkit.

-LeCun's long-running research program emphasizes learning useful internal representations from raw data.
+LeCun's later research program emphasizes learning useful internal representations from raw data.
 His public analogy has often treated self-supervised learning as the main substance of intelligence, with supervised learning and reinforcement learning playing narrower roles.

 Meta and FAIR